investor.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Got wanderlust?
 You'll earn 5% cashback on hotels and rental cars booked through Capital One Travel.

-You’ve got three months to spend just $500 to earn the one-time $200 cash bonus.
+We like the low spending requirement to earn the welcome bonus.
+Cardholders have a whole three months to spend just $500 to earn the one-time $200 cash bonus.
 One trip to Best Buy with a teenager oughta do it.

 Includes complimentary concierge service, 24-7 travel assistance and travel accident insurance.